You’d like to join?

 Annual Rates (correct for 2022)

 As a member of the Society, you will be able to participate in all club activities and use the facilities that we have.

 Help and advice

-Ever used a lathe?
-Want to learn?
-The club is fitting out its new workshop building with a number of machine tools for use of our members.
+As you will see from the Container Project page, the Society is fitting out the Cabin with a basic workshop, featuring a number of machine tools.
 With these and with the advice of fellow club members available, this should be ideal for new starters to model engineering to enable them to work through their projects.